-Pursuant to Section 16(a) of the Exchange Act and the rules issued thereunder, the Corporation's executive officers, directors and owners of in excess of 10% of the issued and outstanding common stock are required to file with the SEC reports of ownership and changes in ownership of the common stock of the Corporation.
-Copies of such reports are required to be furnished to the Corporation.
-Based solely on the review of such reports furnished to the Corporation, the Corporation believes that during fiscal year 1998, all of its executive officers and directors complied with the Section 16(a) requirements.
+Pursuant to Section 16(a) of the Exchange Act and the rules issued thereunder, the Company's executive officers, directors and owners of in excess of 10% of the issued and outstanding common stock are required to file with the SEC reports of ownership and changes in ownership of the common stock of the Company.
+Copies of such reports are required to be furnished to the Company.